gianmdp03/backend-just-manager/README.md

-# 🌿 Just-Manager Backend API
+# 🌿 Soft-Manager Backend API

 A comprehensive "Full-Stack" inventory, sales, and customer management system, developed as a RESTful API in Spring Boot.
-This backend is specifically designed to manage physical stock, strictly control product expiration dates (ideal for cosmetics, essential oils, and wellness products), manage storage locations, and process sales orders.
+This backend is specifically designed for **catalog sales and direct sales businesses**.
+It allows independent consultants and sellers to efficiently manage their physical stock on hand, strictly control product expiration dates (ideal for cosmetics, essential oils, and wellness products), manage storage locations, and process customer orders.

 ## 🚀 Technologies Used